opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 2. Writing a plugin for OpenSearch requires going through the core project's source code.
 By creating plugins, __you are gaining the skills to be part of the OpenSearch community__.

 OpenSearch plugins vary greatly in complexity and functionality, yet they all have common characteristics.
-Let's get to know them by creating a simple REST plugin.
+Let's get to know them by creating a simple REST plugin -- a plugin that implements a new REST endpoint in the OpenSearch project, reachable via an HTTP call to the running cluster.